 for Veterans and the Public

-How diet affects the liver
+How diet affects the liver - Hepatitis C for Patients

 A bad diet sometimes can lead to liver problems.
 If your diet provides too many calories, you will gain weight.
 Being overweight is linked to the buildup of fat in the liver, called "fatty liver."
 Over many years, having a fatty liver when you already have hepatitis C will make it more likely to develop cirrhosis.
 Being overweight and having a fatty liver also have been shown to make it less likely that hepatitis C will successfully be cleared with interferon and ribavirin.